-Entering from Largo della Salara Vecchia (you can also enter directly from the Palatino) you'll see the Tempio di Antonino e Faustina, ahead to your left.
-Erected in AD 141 by the Senate and dedicated to the empress Faustina and later to the emperor Antoninus Pius, it was transformed into a church in the 8th century, so the soaring columns now frame the Chiesa di San Lorenzo in Miranda .
-To your right the Basilica Fulvia Aemilia, built in 179 BC, was a 100m-long public hall, with a two-storey porticoed facade lined by shops.
-Opposite the basilica stands the Tempio di Giulio Cesare (Temple of Julius Caesar) built by Augustus in 29 BC.
+Entering from Largo della Salara Vecchia – you can also enter directly from the Palatino or via an entrance near the Arco di Tito – you'll see the Tempio di Antonino e Faustina ahead to your left.
+Erected in AD 141, this was transformed into a church in the 8th century, the Chiesa di San Lorenzo in Miranda .
+To your right the 179 BC Basilica Fulvia Aemilia was a 100m-long public hall with a two-storey porticoed facade.

-In front of the Curia, and hidden by scaffolding, is the Lapis Niger , a large piece of black marble that covered a sacred area said to be the tomb of Romulus.
+In front of the Curia, and hidden by scaffolding, is the Lapis Niger , a large piece of black marble that's said to cover the tomb of Romulus.

-At the end of Via Sacra stands the 23m-high Arco di Settimio Severo (Arch of Septimius Severus).
-Dedicated to the eponymous emperor and his two sons, Caracalla and Geta, it was built in AD 203 to celebrate the Roman victory over the Parthians.
-Nearby, at the foot of the Tempio di Saturno, is the Millarium Aureum, which marked the centre of ancient Rome, from where distances to the city were measured.
+At the end of Via Sacra, the 23m-high Arco di Settimio Severo is dedicated to the eponymous emperor and his two sons, Caracalla and Geta.
+It was built in AD 203 to commemorate the Roman victory over the Parthians.

-The eight granite columns that rise up behind the Colonna are all that remain of the 5th-century Tempio di Saturno (Temple of Saturn), one of Rome's most important temples and home to the state treasury.
-Behind the temple, backing onto the Capitoline Hill, are (north to south) the ruins of Tempio della Concordia (Temple of Concord), the remaining columns of Tempio di Vespasiano (Temple of Vespasian and Titus) and the Portico degli Dei Consenti .
+The eight granite columns that rise behind the Colonna are all that remain of the Tempio di Saturno , an important temple that doubled as the state treasury.
+Behind it are (from north to south): the ruins of the Tempio della Concordia , the Tempio di Vespasiano , and the Portico degli Dei Consenti .

-Passing over to the path that runs parallel to Via Sacra, you'll see the stubby ruins of the Basilica Giulia , which was begun by Julius Caesar and finished by Augustus.
-At the end of the basilica are the three Corinthian columns of the Tempio di Castore e Polluce (Temple of Castor and Pollux), built at the beginning of the 5th century BC to mark the defeat of the Etruscan Tarquins in 489 BC.
-South of the temple is the Chiesa di Santa Maria Antiqua , the oldest Christian church in the Forum.
+From the path that runs parallel to Via Sacra, you'll pass the stubby ruins of the Basilica Giulia , which was begun by Julius Caesar and finished by Augustus.
+At the end of the basilica, three columns remain from the 5th-century BC Tempio di Castore e Polluce .
+Nearby, the 6th-century Chiesa di Santa Maria Antiqua , is the oldest Christian church in the Forum.

-Back towards Via Sacra is the Casa delle Vestali (House of the Vestal Virgins), home of the virgins who tended the sacred flame in the adjoining Tempio di Vesta .
-The six priestesses were selected from patrician families when aged between six and 10 to serve in the temple for 30 years.
-If the flame in the temple went out the priestess responsible would be flogged, and if she lost her virginity she would be buried alive, since her blood couldn't be spilled.
+Back towards Via Sacra is the Casa delle Vestali (currently off-limits), home of the virgins who tended the sacred flame in the adjoining Tempio di Vesta .
+The six virgin priestesses were selected from patrician families when aged between six and 10 to serve in the temple for 30 years.
+If the flame in the temple went out the priestess responsible would be flogged, and if she lost her virginity she would be buried alive.
 The offending man would be flogged to death.

-Continuing up Via Sacra, past the Tempio di Romolo (Temple of Romulus), you come to the Basilica di Massenzio , the largest building on the forum.
-Started by the Emperor Maxentius and finished by Constantine in 315 (it's also known as the Basilica di Costantino), it originally covered an area of approximately 100m by 65m.
-A colossal statue of Constantine, pieces of which are on display at the Capitoline Museums, was unearthed at the site in 1487.
+Continuing up Via Sacra, past the Tempio di Romolo , you'll come to the Basilica di Massenzio , the largest building on the forum.
+Started by the Emperor Maxentius and finished by Constantine in 315, it originally measured approximately 100m by 65m.
+Its currently out of bounds due to construction work on a new metro line.

-Beyond the basilica, you come to the Arco di Tito (Arch of Titus), built in AD 81 to celebrate Vespasian and Titus' victories against Jerusalem.
-In the past, Roman Jews would avoid passing under this arch, the historical symbol of the beginning of the Diaspora.
+Beyond the basilica, the Arco di Tito was built in AD 81 to celebrate Vespasian and Titus' victories against rebels in Jerusalem.